kurczynski/teleport-job-worker/docs/0001-teleport-job-worker.md

 	DiskIOBps     int32
 }

-// NewJob Create a new job to run the specified command. func NewJob(command string, args ...string) *Job
+// NewJob Create a new job to run the specified command using the given resource limits. func NewJob(workerName string, clock clock.Clock, resourceLimits cgroups.Resources, command string, args ...string) (*Job, error)

 // ID Returns the ID of the job. func (j *Job) ID() string

+// Limits Returns the resource limits of the job. func (j *Job) Limits() cgroups.Resources

+// Command Returns the job's command with its arguments. func (j *Job) Command() (string, []string)

+// Created Returns when the job was initially created. func (j *Job) Created() time.Time

+// Status Returns the current status of the job. func (j *Job) Status() Status

+// StatusChanges Returns what status changes the job has gone through along with a timestamp of when. func (j *Job) StatusChanges() []StatusChange

 // Output Get the full output (stdout and stderr) from the job. func (j *Job) Output() *job.OutputRequest